|(a) Applicability of certification or registration

 or request additional time in writing within 15 working days of the

 date of TDI's latest notice of the omissions or deficiencies.
-If
+If the

-and the file will be closed as an incomplete application.
+the file will be closed as an incomplete application.
 The application

 fee is not refundable.
 The request for additional time must be approved